Hypertune

 7. (Optional) Integrate with Vercel's Flags SDK

-If your app is deployed on Vercel, you can integrate Hypertune with Vercel's Flags SDK to use:
+You can integrate Hypertune with Vercel's Flags SDK to use:

 • Vercel's Flags pattern